twolfson/twolfson.com-scripts/README.md

 This repository has the following file structure:

 - `.bundle/` - Configuration for Bundler (used for managing Ruby gems)
-- `bin/` - Contains our executable files (e.g. bootstraping scripts)
+- `bin/` - Contains our executable files (e.g. deployment scripts)
 - `data/` - Contains static files used during provisioning
     - This starts at `/` as if it were the root of a file system
     - For multiple environment projects, it's good to have a `data/{{env}}` for each setup (e.g. `data/development`, `data/production`)
+- `src/` - Container for our bootstrapping scripts
 - `test/` - Container for our test files
 - `CHANGELOG.md` - CHANGELOG of what has changed during each release of this repository
 - `README.md` - Documentation for this repository